Tsiki Ntsabeleng

-Katlego "Tsiki" Ntsabeleng (born 9 February 1998) is a South African soccer player who plays for FC Dallas in Major League Soccer.
+Katlego "Tsiki" Ntsabeleng (born 9 February 1998) is a South African soccer player who plays for Mamelodi Sundowns, on loan from FC Dallas in Major League Soccer.

 Career

 Youth and college

 Born in Daveyton in South Africa, Ntsabeleng spent time with various clubs in South Africa including the Stars of Africa Academy team, which he joined in 2014.
 Ntsabeleng also appeared for the reserve teams of Kaizer Chiefs and Mamelodi Sundowns, before attending the University of Johannesburg, where he also played soccer.

 In 2018, Ntsabeleng moved to the United States to play college soccer at Coastal Carolina University.
 In two seasons with the Chanticleers, he made 28 appearances, scoring nine goals and tallying eight assists.
 In his junior season, he earned All-Sun Belt First Team, Sun Belt Championship All-Tournament Team, United Soccer Coaches All-Southeast Region, and the Sun Belt's Newcomer of the Year.
 In 2019, he was again named Sun Belt First Team All-Conference.

 After earning his degree, Ntsabeleng enrolled in a graduate program at Oregon State University where he played seasons with the Beavers, netting six goals and tallying ten assists in 25 appearances.
 He was named All-Pac-12 First Team and All-Far West Region First Team in his senior season.

 While at college, Ntsabeleng played with USL League Two side Reading United during their 2019 season.
 He made five appearances for the team, finishing with a single assist to his name.